 The ventral surface of the mammal and the legs are usually white.
 Some female mouflons have horns like the male ones, while the others do not.
-In mature rams, the horns are curved in almost one full revolution up to 0.85m in length.
+The horns are curved in mature rams in almost one full revolution up to 0.85m in length.

 Mule Deer, Black-tail Deer

 The Black-tail deer is one of the two kinds of deer of which Hawaii boasts.
-You can find the other variant which is the axis deer all over Maui, Lanai, and Molokai while the black-tail deer is specific to Kauai.
+You can find the other variant, the axis deer, all over Maui, Lanai, and Molokai, while the black-tail deer is specific to Kauai.

-The bucks, whose coat color changes by seasons, tend to live the most of their lives in the same areas; they are not known to migrate like some other mammals.
+The bucks, whose coat color changes by seasons, tend to live most of their lives in the same areas; they cannot migrate like some other mammals.
 That could explain why they are not found on other islands of Hawaii; they settled at Kauai, and they remain there.